ytausch/SchoolDisplay/README.md

 This Windows application displays successively and repeatedly all PDF files in a configured directory in full screen mode and scrolls through them from top to bottom.
 It is also possible to use [UNC paths](https://en.wikipedia.org/wiki/Path_(computing)#Universal_Naming_Convention) that refer to network shares - changes are applied in real-time.

-SchoolDisplay is a fully featured digital bulletin board - for example for use in schools. :de:
+SchoolDisplay is a fully featured digital bulletin board - for example for use in schools.

 ## Getting Started